andrewgremlich/ai-freelance/SCRIPT.md

 There is one study that shows faster time completion on software engineering tasks especially if a worker is new at a job.
 This study found a group of software engineers and tasked them to build an HTTP server quickly with an AI tool.
 Of course, this group completed the task quickly.
 This study especially found that newer software engineers were able to come up to speed faster while using AI technology.
 [10] This could prove especially beneficial for freelance work.

 This study also found a catch that they did not quantify.
 They did not measure code quality while using AI technology, and they did not find if a software engineer or an AI bot wrote better code.
-This study suggested that further studies should follow up measuring the impact of code quality.
+This study suggested that further studies should follow up measuring code quality.
 [11] [12]

 ### The Effects of Generative AI on High-Skilled Work: Evidence from Three Field Experiments with Software Developers

 Another study from MIT found that using an AI tool did speed up programming.
 This study also found that when younger developers and new hires used AI at a new job, they could come up to speed faster.
-This make sense doesn't it?
+This makes sense doesn't it?
 If an AI tool has the context of a company's knowledge base or repositories, then the AI can point to where the resources are.
 [13] [14] [15]

 ### Measuring the Impact of Early-2025 AI on Experienced Open-Source Developer Productivity